Belated Income Tax Return Filing for AY 2024–2025

 Submitted by Details provided in the form

-A resident individual less than 60 years or HUF or any other person (other than company/firm) to bank for not deducting TDS on interest income if the income is below basic exemption limit Estimated income for the FY
+A resident individual less than 60 years or HUF or any other person (other than a company/firm) to bank for not deducting TDS on interest income if the income is below the basic exemption limit Estimated income for the FY

-7. Form 15H—Declaration to be made by a resident individual (who is 60 years age or more)
+7. Form 15H—Declaration to be made by a resident individual (who is 60 years of age or more)

-claimingcertain receipts without deduction of tax
+claiming certain receipts without deduction of tax

 Submitted by Details provided in the form

-A resident individual, 60 years or more to bank for not deducting TDS on interest income Estimated income for the FY
+A resident individual, 60 years or more to the bank for not deducting TDS on interest income Estimated income for the FY

 8. Form 10E—Form for furnishing particulars of income for claiming relief u/s 89(1) when salary